wpmetabox/docsv2/docs/basics/creating-meta-boxes.md

 ),
 ```

 Meta Box supports more than 40 field types.
 All fields share some common settings like `id`, `type`, but also offer unique settings per field type.
-See [this guide](/field-settings/) for more details.
+See [this guide](/basics/field-settings/) for more details.

-{% include alert.html content="Field ID is used as the meta key and the field value is used as the meta value when saving into the post meta table." %}

 You can (should) add a prefix to field IDs to prevent from using the same ID with other scripts.
 If you want to hide the fields in the default WordPress **Custom Fields** meta box, use underscore (`_`) as the prefix.